collapsed-stacks/startups/questions/9322/splitting-equity-between-founders.md

 - posted by: [TTT](https://stackexchange.com/users/62041/ttt) on 2016-05-27
 - score: 0

-<p>I think it will help you to find out how much it <em>would</em> cost you to hire a developer to build the software for you.
+I think it will help you to find out how much it *would* cost you to hire a developer to build the software for you.
 (Note: I'm not saying you should actually hire someone, just find out the cost of hiring one.)
-This will typically involve a series of NDAs and discussions or quotes from individual software developers or vendors.</p>
+This will typically involve a series of NDAs and discussions or quotes from individual software developers or vendors.

-<p>Armed with this information, you can have a better sense of what each equity partner is bringing to the table.
+Armed with this information, you can have a better sense of what each equity partner is bringing to the table.
 If you bring on a single developer and the cost would be $2K, that's an entirely different mindset than if it would cost $250K, because the developer is taking on different levels of risk.
 The more money you are asking a developer to contribute for free, the more risk (in unpaid time) they are taking on.
-In other words, to attract a good developer you'll probably need to give a lot more equity if they have to quit their job and spend 6 months of their life without any pay just to get it started, versus something they can bang out in a weekend.</p>
+In other words, to attract a good developer you'll probably need to give a lot more equity if they have to quit their job and spend 6 months of their life without any pay just to get it started, versus something they can bang out in a weekend.